Crumb Top Baking

 • If you want to thin out the marinara sauce, just add a splash or two of wine or veggie stock at the end.

-Homemade marinara sauce in a glass bowl next to a wooden spoon with sauce on it.
+Overhead of fresh marinara sauce in a glass bowl with a wooden spatula on the side.

 Homemade Marinara Sauce with Fresh Tomatoes